laxmanrathod69/laxmanrathod69/README.md

 ### Glad to see you here!

-<p>I'm a passionate Full-Stack Developer with a knack for building scalable web applications and efficient back-end systems.
-My journey through the digital universe has equipped me with a robust skill set and a love for coding.
+<p>I'm a passionate Full-Stack Developer with a deep interest in building scalable web applications and efficient backend systems.
+My journey in the digital space has equipped me with a strong problem-solving mindset and a love for coding.
 I'm always open to learning different ideas, working practices and cultures 💡.
 I love to explore new technologies and leverage them to solve real-world issues ✨.</p>

 <img src="https://github.com/laxmanrathod69/laxmanrathod69/blob/main/assets/programming%20illustration.png" min-width="300px" max-width="300px" width="350px" align="right" alt="programming"/>